|

 and proportion no temple can have a regular plan; that is, it must have an exact proportion worked out after the fashion of

+the members of a finely-shaped human body.
 2. For Nature has so planned the human body that the face from the chin to the top of the forehead and the

 roots of the hair is a tenth part; also the palm of the hand from the wrist to the top of the middle finger